Broadly speaking, a distributed computing system is a set of

 computers that collectively solve a problem.
 This encompasses environments

-ranging from a tightly coupled multiprocessor to wide area networks connecting
+ranging from a tightly coupled multiprocessor and wide area networks connecting

 many independent computers make distributed computing quite challenging.